dukeboard/dukeboard.github.io/_site/doc/DOC.md

 ### Available mappings to infrastructure

 Each Kevoree node types can refine the creation of child nodes.
-Each of them, offer several virtualization capabilities.
+Each of them, offers several virtualization capabilities.

 **JavaNode**
-The is the default implementation.
-Basically it create a second process for each child node which run in a separated virtual machine.
-This light virtualization layer protect for process interation but offer no protection in term of network or disk.
+This is the default implementation.
+Basically it creates a second process for each child node which runs in a separated virtual machine.
+This light virtualization layer protects for process interaction but offers no protection in term of network or disk.

 **LXCNode**
-This Node type create each child in a Linux container.
-This offer a light virtualization but  isolate network and disk from each machine.
-This prevent network port collisition and allows to define CPU share time between child nodes.
+This Node type creates each child in a Linux container.
+This offers a light virtualization but isolates network and disk from each machine.
+This prevents network port collisition and allows to define CPU share time between child nodes.

 **DockerIO**
 Similar to LXC node, but using docker project as a backend.